What Is a Bitcoin Full Node?

 Nodes and miners are often confused, but they do different jobs.
 A miner assembles candidate blocks and spends electricity doing proof-of-work, racing to find a valid block and claim its subsidy and fees.
 A node does none of that — it validates.

 A useful way to remember it: miners propose, nodes dispose.
 Miners suggest new blocks; nodes decide whether those blocks are allowed to exist.
-Crucially, honest miners run full nodes too, because they need to build on a valid chain.
+Crucially, whoever builds blocks — solo miners and pool operators — runs a full node too, because they need to build on a valid chain.
 But the reverse isn't true — you can run a node on an ordinary computer without ever mining a thing.

-This is the quiet backbone of Bitcoin's decentralisation: a miner who tries to cheat — paying themselves too much, or spending coins twice — is simply rejected by the nodes, no matter how much hash power they hold.
+This is the quiet backbone of Bitcoin's decentralisation: a miner who tries to break the rules — paying themselves too much, or including an invalid transaction — is simply rejected by the nodes, no matter how much hash power they hold.
+(Reversing recent, already-confirmed payments is a different kind of attack, covered in our 51% attack article.)

 Why running one matters